-Professor, Biomolecular Engineering Department, University of California Santa Cruz, “Unmasking All Forms of Cancer: Toward integrated maps of all tumor subtypes” at 11:00 am on Thursday, February 16, 2017, in Rooms 407A/B BAUM, 5607 Baum Blvd., The Offices at Baum.
+Professor and Chair, Department of Statistics, University of Washington, “Nested Markov Models” at 11:00 am on Thursday, April 20, 2017, in Rooms 407A/B BAUM, 5607 Baum Blvd., The Offices at Baum.

 Abstract: Directed acyclic graph (DAG) models may be characterized in several different ways: via a factorization, via d-separation or a local Markov property.
 It has been known for a long time that marginals of DAG models also imply equality constraints that are not conditional independences.
 The well-known ‘Verma constraint’ is an example.